w3-engineers/w3imserver-docker/README.md

     docker-compose up -d
     ```

-- If everything is okay, you'll find a docker container running for mattermost by typing `docker ps` on bash shell.
+- If everything is okay, you'll find a docker container running for W3IM server by typing `docker ps` on bash shell.
 - Make a nginx virtual host config for your IM Server by modifying `im.host.conf` and copy it to `/etc/nginx/sites-enabled/` directory or, any directory where nginx can read config from.
 - Run `sudo nginx -t` to check if any error.
 Fix if found reload if it's ok using `sudo service nginx reload`
 - You can now access your IM URL from any browser and can set, a default **System admin** user for your IM.